Eyevinn/web-player/packages/web-player-component/README.md

-# A Web Component for the Eyevinn Web-Player
+# A Web Component for the Eyevinn WebPlayer

-This web component is powered by the Eyevinn Web-Player can be used on an HTML-page by using the `<eyevinn-video></eyevinn-video>` tag.
+This web component is powered by the Eyevinn WebPlayer and can be used on an HTML-page by using the `<eyevinn-video></eyevinn-video>` tag.

 ## Attributes